When the Saints Go Marching In: With non-traditional lyrics

-As football chants
+As sports chants

-"When the Saints Go Marching In" is frequently sung as football chants by fans during association football matches and also rugby league (particularly by fans of St Helens RLFC), often with the name or nickname of the team in place of the word "saints".
-Examples include "When the Saints Go Marching In" (St Mirren F.C., Southampton F.C., St Albans City F.C., and St Patrick's Athletic F.C.), "When the Reds Go Marching In (Liverpool FC)", "When the Posh Go Steaming In" (Peterborough United F.C.), "When the Spurs Go Marching In" or "When the Stripes Go Marching In" (Tottenham Hotspur), and "When the Blues Go Steaming In" (Chelsea FC and Bengaluru FC), “Oh when the beans come oot the tin”.
+"When the Saints Go Marching In" is frequently sung as football chants by fans during association football matches, as well as by Rugby Union (particularly fans of Northampton Saints) and Rugby League (particularly by fans of St Helens RLFC and Oldham RLFC saints replaced by "yeds") fans, often with the name or nickname of the team in place of the word "saints".

+Examples include "When the Saints Go Marching In" (St Johnstone F.C., Southampton F.C., St Albans City F.C., and St Patrick's Athletic F.C.), "When the Reds Go Marching In (Liverpool FC)", "When the Posh Go Steaming In" (Peterborough United F.C.), "When the Greens Go Marching In" (Plymouth Argyle F.C.), "When the Spurs Go Marching In" or "When the Stripes Go Marching In" (Tottenham Hotspur), and "When the Blues Go Steaming In" (Chelsea FC and Bengaluru FC), “Oh when the beans come oot the tin”.
 Liverpool fans may have been introduced the chant when they used it for their star player Ian St John in the 1960s.
 However, Southampton fans claimed to have used it in the 1950s.

 A version with edited lyrics is used as the club song for the St Kilda Football Club that compete in the Australian Football League.